Testing for Network and Spatial Autocorrelation: Introduction

 \section{Introduction}

-In studies using spatial data, researchers routinely test for spatial dependence before proceeding with statistical analysis~\citep{legendre1993spatial,lichstein2002spatial,diniz2003spatial,f2007methods}.
-Spatial dependence is usually assumed to have an autocorrelation structure, whereby pairwise correlations between data points are a function of the geographic distance between the two observations \citep{cliff1968problem, cliff1972testing}.
+In studies using spatial data, researchers routinely test for spatial dependence before proceeding with statistical analysis~\cite{legendre1993spatial,lichstein2002spatial,diniz2003spatial}.
+Spatial dependence is usually assumed to have an autocorrelation structure, whereby pairwise correlations between data points are a function of the geographic distance between the two observations~\citep{cliff1972testing, ord1995local}.
 Because autocorrelation is a violation of the assumption of \emph{independent and identically distributed} (i.i.d.) observations or residuals required by most standard statistical models and hypothesis tests~\citep{legendre1993spatial, anselin1996simple, lennon2000red}, testing for spatial autocorrelation is a necessary step for valid statistical inference using spatial data.
-For continuous random variables, the most popular tests are based on Moran's $I$ statistic \citep{moran1948interpretation} and Geary's $C$ statistic~\citep{geary1954contiguity}.
-For categorical random variables, however, available tests based on join count analysis \citep{cliff1970spatial} are unwieldy and fail to provide a single omnibus test of dependence.

-Taking temporal dependence into account is similarly widely practiced in time series settings.
+Taking temporal dependence into account is also widely practiced in time series settings.
 But other kinds of statistical dependence are routinely ignored.
 In many public health and social science studies, observations are collected from individuals who are members of one or a small number of social networks within the target population, often for reasons of convenience or expense.
 For example, individuals may be sampled from one or a small number of schools, institutions, or online communities, where they may be connected by ties such as being related to one another; being friends, neighbors, acquaintances, or coworkers; or sharing the same teacher or medical provider.
-If individuals in a sample are related to one another in these ways, they may not furnish independent observations, which undermines the assumption of i.i.d. data on which most statistical analyses in the literature rely.
+If individuals in a sample are related to one another in these ways, they may not furnish independent observations, and yet most statistical analyses in the literature use i.i.d. data methods~\citep{lee2019network}.
+This failure to account for dependence can result in anticonservative inference: inflated false positive rates and artificially small p-values.

 In the literature on spatial and temporal dependence, dependence is often implicitly assumed to be the result of latent traits that are more similar for observations that are close than for distant observations.
 This \emph{latent variable dependence} \citep{ogburn2017challenges} is likely to be present in many network contexts as well.
 In networks, ties often present opportunities to transmit traits or information from one node to another, and such direct transmission will result in \emph{dependence due to direct transmission} \citep{ogburn2017challenges} that is informed by the underlying network structure.
 In general, both of these sources of dependence result in positive pairwise correlations that tend to be larger for pairs of observations from nodes that are close in the network and smaller for observations from nodes that are distant in the network.
 Network distance is usually measured by geodesic distance, which is a count of the number of edges along the shortest path between two nodes.
 This is analogous to spatial and temporal dependence, which are generally thought to be inversely related to (Euclidean) distance.